The Lancet February 10, 2024

 Setting

-Population Children aged 5 to 36 months residing in regions with varying malaria transmission intensities (seasonal and perennial) in Burkina Faso, Kenya, Mali, and Tanzania.
+Population Children aged 5 to 36 months living in areas of seasonal or standard (perennial) malaria transmission in Burkina Faso, Kenya, Mali, and Tanzania

 Study Limitations